Boston Celtics: 2007–2012: Pierce, Allen, and Garnett "Big Three" era

 The 2008–09 Celtics started off the season at 27–2, the then-best starting record in NBA history.
 They also had a franchise-record 19-game streak.
 After the All-Star Break, Kevin Garnett was injured in a loss against the Utah Jazz and missed the last 25 games of the season.
 Garnett was eventually shelved for the playoffs.
 The 2009 Celtics still finished with 62 victories, but their playoff run would end against the Magic in the second round.

 In 2009, with the return of Garnett from injury and the additions of Rasheed Wallace and Marquis Daniels, the Celtics started the season 23–5 and at one point had the best record in the NBA.
 However, Doc Rivers decided to lessen his aging stars' minutes to keep them fresh for the playoffs.
 As a result, the Celtics sputtered to an even 27–27 record the rest of the way and finished the 2009–10 regular season with a 50–32 record.
 Despite being the fourth seed in the Eastern Conference, the Celtics managed to make the NBA Finals.
 Rajon Rondo emerged as a star during postseason play.
 For the 12th time, the Celtics faced the Lakers in the Finals.
 After taking a 3–2 lead heading into Los Angeles for Game Six, the Celtics appeared poised to win their 18th title.
 However, starting center Kendrick Perkins suffered a severe knee injury early in Game Six, and the Celtics went on to lose the series in seven games.

-During the 2010 offseason, with Perkins expected to be out until February 2011, the Celtics signed two former All-Star centers, Shaquille O'Neal and Jermaine O'Neal.
+During the 2010 off-season, with Perkins expected to be out until February 2011, the Celtics signed two former All-Star centers, Shaquille O'Neal and Jermaine O'Neal.
 Shaquille O'Neal's presence wound up leading to Perkins' departure: the Celtics were 33–10 in games Perkins had missed during the year due to injury and had a 19–3 record in games when O'Neal played over 20 minutes.
 Consequently, Perkins was traded to the Oklahoma City Thunder in February, when the Celtics were 41–14 and led the Eastern Conference despite another rash of injuries.
 Following the trade, however, they proceeded to win only 15 of their final 27 games.
 They finished with a 56–26 record, sliding to the third seed.
 The 2010–11 season still provided three landmarks: The Celtics became the second team to reach 3,000 victories, Paul Pierce became the third Celtic to score 20,000 points (the others are Larry Bird and John Havlicek), and Ray Allen broke the NBA record for most career three-pointers.
 The 2011 NBA playoffs started with the Celtics sweeping the New York Knicks 4–0 in the opening round.
 In the second round, they were ousted by eventual Eastern Conference champions Miami Heat in five games.
 Shaquille O'Neal, limited to 12 minutes in two games of the second round, retired at the end of the season.